phoenix-4u/My-daily-learning/readme.md

 ## Vanishing and Exploding Gradients
 - For a deep Neural network, the weights are generally multiplied as we proceed down the network.
 So as the network grows, the weights overshadow the actual input x
 - <img width="1349" height="657" alt="image" src="https://github.com/user-attachments/assets/feaae1b4-5dc7-4a46-8eea-89fe314949e5" />
 - If the weights are initialised to be large, then they become larger and larger and tend to infinity when the network becomes large.
-This creates the problem of exploding activation and gradients
+This creates the problem of exploding activations and gradients
 - This can be addressed by reducing the learning rate and changing the initialisation
 - If the weights are initialised to be small, then they become smaller and smaller and tend to 0 when the network becomes large.
 This creates the problem of vanishing activation and gradients
 - There is no real remedy for a normal NN, other than tuning the learning rate, since it happens to all but the shallowest networks because of the random small weight initialisation.
 The only remedy is to change the network architecture.